 The two soldiers at their desks bolted out of their chairs and braced to attention with commendable speed.
 “As you were,” Christina said, which let the two get back to their duties.
 She was quickly learning how to work with the military around her.
 The first two or three times she entered a room she forgot to say those three words and it left the whole room standing at attention.
 It was mildly embarrassing at first; having to rely on an officer or NCO to give an order she should’ve given herself.

 The specialist sitting at one of the desks turned to look at her and pointed, “Ma’am, the main communications system is there.”

 “Thank you,” she told the younger woman as she sat down at the computer equipment.
 A flashing green light indicated a waiting subspace message and Christina touched it.
 Immediately an image of President John Renalt appeared.
-At first, he didn’t say anything, and Christina wondered why until the specialist next to her said with a pronounced Canadian English accent, “There’s going to be a time delay of at least three minutes ma’am.
+At first, he didn’t say anything, and Christina wondered why until the specialist next to her said with a pronounced Canadian English accent, “There’s going to be a time delay of at least six to ten minutes ma’am.
 We’re still tracing the signal, but it appears that it’s bouncing off a comm relay in the Midas System all the way from Altair.”